Counsellor of State: History

-The first counsellors of state were appointed by George V under the royal prerogative in 1911 when he traveled to India for the Delhi Durbar, and they continued to be appointed under the prerogative for the rest of his reign.
+The first counsellors of state were appointed by George V under the royal prerogative in 1911 when he travelled to India for the Delhi Durbar, and they continued to be appointed under the prerogative for the rest of his reign.
 At first, senior politicians such as the Prime Minister and the Lord Chancellor could serve as counsellors of state, but later counsellors of state were exclusively members of the Royal Family.
 The Regency Act 1937 (1 Edw.
 8 & 1 Geo.
 6. c.
 16) ultimately placed the appointment of counsellors of state on a statutory footing and codified the practice of restricting the role to senior members of the Royal Family.

 Since the passage of the Regency Act 1937, the only persons to have been counsellors of state while not a queen consort, prince, or princess were George Lascelles, 7th Earl of Harewood, Alastair Windsor, 2nd Duke of Connaught and Strathearn (although Windsor had been a prince between 1914 and 1917 and never served in practice during his short tenure), and Maud Carnegie, Countess of Southesk (who was entitled to but did not use the style of princess).
 Prior to that, the Lord Chancellor, the Lord President of the Council, the prime minister, and the Archbishop of Canterbury had been appointed to the position by George V.

-Queen Elizabeth The Queen Mother lost her eligibility to be a counsellor of state in 1952 upon the death of her husband, King George VI, until section 3 of the Regency Act 1953 restored her position.
+Queen Elizabeth the Queen Mother lost her eligibility to be a counsellor of state in 1952 upon the death of her husband, King George VI, until section 3 of the Regency Act 1953 restored her position.
 The provision was specific to her, rather than applying to dowagers generally.